d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 Both durations are understood relative to a chosen reference event.
 Realized duration is the duration over which local physical processes unfold within the realized local description.
 Accordingly, the factor $\lambda$ scales the duration assigned to those processes relative to the coordinate description.

+The choice of "realized" rather than "proper" is deliberate.
+Proper time in general relativity is what a clock reads along a worldline in a pre-given spacetime.
+Realized duration in the present framework is the duration that comes into being through the transport process itself: the word carries its full sense of what has been *made real*, rather than functioning as a neutral synonym for what a clock reads.
+The numerical content coincides with proper time in the homogeneous and weak-field sectors, but the ontological status differs, and the vocabulary is chosen to keep that distinction visible.
+The full philosophical development of this point, including the framework's commitment to time as parameter rather than dimension, is given in the companion paper on philosophical foundations.

 ### 3.10 Displacement sourcing

 The **displacement-sourcing relation** names the source-side connection between matter structure and transport displacement.
 In the broad macroscopic shorthand, mass-energy sources displacement.
 In the more precise microscopic vocabulary used by the later excitation and constants papers, displacement is sourced by **intra-nuclear action**: the internal dynamics of nuclear-scale excitation structure.

 This distinction is terminological but important.
 “Mass” is the bulk scalar bookkeeping of a source's displacement-sourcing capacity.
 It is not, by itself, the deeper mechanism.
 The open microphysical problem is therefore not simply why mass causes gravity, but why nuclear-scale excitation dynamics have the role of sourcing displacement in the transport-supporting structure.

+The picture is closer to a topological defect in a continuous medium than to a refractive-index modification of a passive background.
+A dislocation in a crystal lattice does not merely alter how signals propagate through the affected region; it is the structural fact of which the altered propagation is a downstream consequence.
+In the same sense, displacement of the transport-supporting structure is the primary fact, and the timing, delay, and lensing consequences treated in the weak-field papers are what that fact looks like to propagation.
+This places the framework in the same broad family as continuum-defect approaches to gravitation, including the Kröner tradition in continuum mechanics and the Katanaev–Volovich gauge-theoretic treatment of dislocations and disclinations as torsion and curvature, while differing from those programs in its starting point and intended scope.

 ## 4. Chart Relations on a Common Point Set